ebraraktas/tonic-client-stream-early-ok/README.md

 # default value of the PORT is 5001, if omitted
 ```

+## Go

+`go` directory has implementations of the same server and client in go language.

 ## Issue

 It works OK if I call server in `server.rs` from `client.rs`, or call